The Ugly Truth About Love

 They each picked up their drink and moved to the other side of the bar.

-More importantly, the idea of romance that has been implanted in the minds of people in the western world is as warped as the story of Romeo and Juliet.
-If Shakespeare were alive today he would have described them as "cray-cray."
+Figures.
+The takeaway is that the idea of romance implanted in people's minds worldwide is as warped as the story of Romeo and Juliet.
+If Shakespeare were alive today, he would have described them as "cray-cray."

-After all, Romeo & Juliet is referred as a Tragedy after all.
+After all, Romeo & Juliet is referred to as a Tragedy.

 But I digress.